Is Portland Burning? Everything You Need To Know About What's Really Happening At The Protests

 Progress is being made in Portland, but it’s behind the scenes

 Community demands have included cutting police funding by 50%, addressing income inequality, and getting federal agents to leave the city, but making these things into a reality is complicated — not least because some are short- and others are long-term goals.
-But also, while protesters have centralized issues they are fighting to change, they do not have a centralized organization.
+But also, while protesters have centralised issues they are fighting to change, they do not have a centralised organisation.

 “For many national audiences, I think it is hard for them to understand.
 There isn’t one leader or one group.
 There isn’t anybody who could speak for the protesters,” said McKelvey.
 “There’s been attempts at that, especially from local officials, to find somebody who brought a megaphone to the protest and then say, ‘Look, the leaders say it’s all over.’”